-- L'Oréal suppliers who have contributed development of the product have guaranteed decent working conditions. - Number of suppliers committed to inclusive projects having contributed to the product, if any.
+- L'Oréal suppliers who have contributed to the development of the product have guaranteed decent working conditions. - The number of suppliers committed to inclusive projects having contributed to the product, if any.

-We select our suppliers according to strict social standards, which are verified by external auditors companies.
+We select our suppliers according to strict social standards, which are verified by external auditors.
 We also encourage them to go further and to develop projects with a positive social impact: "Solidarity Sourcing" projects.